astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Very naïve determination of person first name 99.9% of the time, persons' names are // given as <First Name> <Rest>.
+Very na?ve determination of person first name 99.9% of the time, persons' names are // given as <First Name> <Rest>.

 ##### Returns